 10. Teach the jury about helicopter flight and operation in opening statement and throughout trial

-Our law firm has been on the leading edge of advocating for Crash Resistant Fuel Systems (CRFS) in helicopters for almost 20 years.
+Our law firm has been on the leading edge of advocating for Crash Resistant Fuel Systems (CRFS) in helicopters for almost 20 years (read about Mr. Robb’s work on CRFS in the Wall Street Journal).
 This technology has been available since the 1960s, but the helicopter industry has resisted utilizing it.
 As a result, even a routine hard landing can result in a devastating and disabling post-crash fire.
 We have handled many of these cases, including the two highest results in U.S. history, a $100 million settlement for the 90% burn injuries to David Repsher in a 2015 helicopter crash, and one of the very first substantial settlements in 2001 for Chana Daskal's burn injuries sustained in a Grand Canyon helicopter crash.LEARN MORE

 Jury verdict for a deceased pilot (United States record).

 Settlement for flight nurse’s severe burn injuries in crash of medical helicopter (United States record).